In this guide, we’ll be covering the core areas we focus on during an SEO audit, and their importance to your online growth.

 Analytics and tracking

 Accurate Google Analytics implementation is crucial to learning how your users are interacting with your site and proving the ROI of your digital marketing efforts.
-In addition to reviewing your setup, we’ll take a look at your data and see whether it raises any issues — high bounce rate, or low time on site, for example.
+We'll review your setup and check the data for any issues — high bounce rate, or low time on site, for example.

 Areas we investigate

 Google Analytics goals show us how frequently users are performing desired actions, and where these users come from.
 If you’d like to know how many people from your email list go on to download the whitepaper on your website, or how many people fill out your contact form from organic search, solid goal tracking is essential.

 Is your office IP excluded?
 Is referral spam, or ghost referral spam, falsely inflating your numbers?
 We’ll run through your Google Analytics setup to ensure everything is accurate and working as it should be.
 This allows us to more effectively track the success of your campaigns, and prove ROI.

 An SEO audit is a great way to take stock of how your website is performing from a search point of view.
 It allows you to identify areas for improvement, and resolve issues that are stopping you from ranking as well as you could be.
 As higher rankings mean more traffic, and more traffic means more revenue, an SEO audit is an essential starting point for any online marketing campaign.